Creating Texture in Garden Design

 FAQS

-What is formal balance in landscape gardening?Email:
+What is formal balance in landscape gardening?Connect with us!

 Formal balance in landscape gardening refers to a design approach that emphasises symmetry and order, creating a sense of harmony and stability in the outdoor space.